-Aluminum oxide is an additive to water-based urethane finishes, while polyurethane is an old-school, oil-based finish that doesn't contain aluminum oxide.
+Aluminum oxide is an additive to water-based urethane finishes, while polyurethane is a traditionally oil-based finish that doesn't contain aluminum oxide.
 The application of either product has definite benefits, with some disadvantages.
 In some instances, the softer polyurethane is more appropriate than the glassy, hard surface offered by aluminum oxide urethane.

-Urethane and polyurethane are sometimes confused with each other, because both products contain urethane.
+Urethane and polyurethane are sometimes confused with each other because both products contain urethane.
 The differences are in the formulations between the two.
-When additives such as aluminum oxide are added to urethane, it becomes high-performance urethane, with different characteristics than polyurethane, or basic urethane.
+When additives such as aluminum oxide are added to urethane, it becomes a high-performance urethane, with different characteristics than polyurethane, or basic urethane.

-Aluminum oxide is a naturally occurring element, typically found in a crystal form, and used as an abrasive for sandpaper.
+Aluminum oxide is a naturally occurring element, typically found in a crystal form, that is commonly used as an abrasive for sandpaper.
 When ground into a white powder, it's used as a filler ingredient for paints, plastics, sunscreen, and cosmetics.
-It's also used as a fortifier for urethane, imparting hardness and abrasion-resistant qualities lacking in polyurethane.
+When used as a fortifier for urethane, it imparts hardness and abrasion-resistant qualities lacking in polyurethane.

 Polyurethane has additives that resemble the elasticity and physical properties of rubber or plastic.
-Polyurethane provides greater flexibility, but less wear resistance than aluminum oxide urethane.
-Polyurethane is available in two basic types, water and oil-based.
+Polyurethane provides greater flexibility but less wear-resistance than aluminum oxide urethane.
+Polyurethane is available in two basic types, water-based and oil-based.
 For the sake of comparison, old-school, oil-based polyurethane is typically compared to water-based aluminum oxide urethane, because oil-based polyurethane performs better than water-based polyurethane.